fcrucian/PLS_ImagingGenetics/README.md

 Example files can be found on `preprocessing/genetics/`.

-Before running the code, please customize these lines in the `genetics_pipeline.R` file according to your configuration:
+Before running the R code, please customize these lines in the `genetics_pipeline.R` file according to your configuration:
 ```R
 file_name="Example1"                #plink input file name without extension.
 only_significant = TRUE             #gene variant score computed only for significant genes